Updated 11/2022

 Meets requirement(s): Elective

 Teaches entrepreneurs planning skills from the development of a conceptual business to an actual comprehensive business plan.
 This practical approach includes one-on-one counseling with the instructor and professional volunteer counselors.
 Guest speakers are an integral part of the course.
 Additional topics include marketing strategies and tactics, liability protection, growth management, financial management and projections, networking, and funding options.
-This class requires participation in DECA and/or FBLA and will have a class fee to cover membership dues *.
+At FRHS: Involvement in DECA is highly recommended.

 Credits: 5